Iddin-Dagan

-Iddin-Dagan (^{D}i-din-^{D}da-gan), fl. c.
-1975 BC — c.
-1954 BC (MC) was the 3rd king of the dynasty of Isin.
-Iddin-Dagan was preceded by his father Shu-Ilishu.
-Išme-Dagān then succeeded Iddin-Dagan.
-Iddin-Dagan reigned for 21 years (according to the Sumerian King List.)
+Iddin-Dagan (^{D}i-din-^{D}da-gan; died c.
+1954 BC) was the 3rd king of the dynasty of Isin.
 He is best known for his participation in the sacred marriage rite and the sexually-explicit hymn that described it.

-Biography
+Reign

+Iddin-Dagan was preceded by his father Shu-Ilishu and succeeded by his son Išme-Dagān.
+The Sumerian King List indicates his reign lasted 21 regnal years.
+His titles included: “Mighty King” — “King of Isin” — “King of Ur” — “King of the Land of Sumer and Akkad.”
+Several year-names are known.